ukhsa-collaboration/ena_submission/README.md

   data....

-  See a template file in the examples dir.
+  You may like to use the template file provided in the examples folder.
+You might also like to see an example file in the examples folder.

 3. A text file that contains the title for your project and an abstract explaining the project.
 The two coloumns must be separated by tabs.
 There are no headings needed here. e.g.